Snkz/mongoose-rollback/README.md

 The rollback model is stored in a seperate collection, the name is specified in the plugin options, \_hist is appened to the name.
 It is recommended you use the same collection name as the Schema you intend to keep history for.

-Make sure to supply your connection name as an option (conn: mongodb://host/db} to the options field.
-Sometimes it can work without, most of the times no.
+Make sure to supply your connection name as an option (conn: mongodb://host/db} to the options field if you intend to use a seperate connection!.

 DELETES CASCADE!
 Delete your model => history is removed.
 I trust that you know what youre doing.